Kizoky/samsung_s8_debloater/README.md

+# Delete Google-only apps branch
+- Deletes Google apps, bloatware, and Bixby that no one asked for Samsung apps are untouched, especially Edge apps

 # A debloater script for Samsung Galaxy S8 and S8+

 Originally made by serajr on XDA for Xperia XZ2 and XA2 devices, this has been edited for